 Obviously, nobody wishes such destructive forces of nature upon the world just to create an innovation and collaboration mindset.
 The devastating impact felt by many entrepreneurs and employees is real.
 Nor do we think companies can only learn this way.
 The point is: now that we are all reminded of the spirit that can come from crisis management, how can we prevent ourselves from slipping back into our old ways as soon as the urgency to respond is over?

-Not only do we think companies should be able to sustain the collaborative spirit and innovation mindset that emerges from a crisis, but this should be the primary objective of business transformations.
+Not only should companies be able to sustain the collaborative spirit and innovation mindset that emerges from a crisis, but this should be the primary objective of business transformations.
 It is about connecting three routines from strategy to execution to achieve a state of strategic flow.
 This concept borrows substantially from well-documented scaled agile practices [2], but also from a belief in a more fluent notion of strategy itself: balancing between deliberate (planned, envisioned) and emergent (context- and learning-driven) strategy [3].
 This requires organizations look beyond changing work patterns to agile for the delivery organization alone.
-A reported 78% of respondents in the 2020 ‘State of Agile’ report[4] mention their organizations already expressed interest in unifying teams to the “concept to cash” value stream.
+A reported 78 per cent of respondents in the 2020 ‘State of Agile’ report [4] mention their organizations already expressed interest in unifying teams to the “concept to cash” value stream.
 Rethinking how they review and fund their project/program portfolio(s) should come next.
-One of our clients revealed that the single element they’d like to keep coming out of the crisis is the fast-paced decision making that the portfolio routineenables.
+One of our clients revealed that the single element they’d like to keep coming out of the crisis is the fast-paced decision making that the portfolio routine enables.
 Last, to fully support the organization, the strategic planning process needs to be addressed.
 During the COVID-19 crisis, another one of our clients emphasized the impact of increased visibility and transparency in terms of responsiveness, leading them to accelerate its adoption across other business units.
 It also elevated them to the executive office, recognizing the importance of common objectives and an aligned strategy review process.

 All three highlighted routines by themselves are not new.
 What is new to many though, is the following: